Now, the Star-Bell Sneetches had bellies with stars.

 Would brag, “We’re the best kind of Sneetch on the beaches.”

 With their snoots in the air, they would sniff and they’d snort

 “We’ll have nothing to do with the Plain-Belly sort!”

 We want to believe we live in an advanced civilization—one that has risen above the base prejudice of our unenlightened ancestors.
 Human beings have a bent to marginalize other people.
 We want to be the best Sneetches on the beaches.
 And those of us in the Church?
 Sometimes I wonder if we’re the most arrogant and delusional of all.

 The pathetically tragic thing about our history as a church (just Google “history of misogyny in the church“) is that this inconsistency in belief and practice inspires disgust and flat out rejection in the hearts of people who are desperately searching for something real to worship.
 I believe human beings instinctively know when prejudice is present.
 It churns in our guts.
-(Please feel free to link to any quality articles about misogyny in the church that you know about in the comments section.
-I am not going to cover that here.)

 What is Misogyny?

 The word “misogyny” comes from the Greek words, “misos” (hatred) and “gune” (women).
 It means “dislike of, contempt for, or ingrained prejudice against women.” (link)

 Wikipedia says this: